 - Upper Body Pull (Vertical) Ex: Pullups, Pulldowns

 - Abdominal Strength & Stability Ex: Ab Wheel, Hanging Leg Raises

 These are simple movements that everybody should be training in general.
 But the purposes for Beginners is even more apparent.

 Once you spend time training them, you notice how weak their legs, back and overall core strength is.
-This is the basic framework I use when training beginners that works amazingly.
+This is the basic framework I use when training beginners that work amazingly.

 There is a balance between the anterior and posterior sections of the body as well as the upper and lower body.

-The best part is, you can plug in any basic movements for these 7 movement patterns, and you’ll still get similar results.
+The best part is that you can plug in any basic movements for these 7 movement patterns, and you’ll still get similar results.

 The coolest thing about starting out as a beginner with this template is how easy it is to set up.
 As explained above, you can plug in basic movements to improve these major movement patterns in the body.